-Professor and Director, International Political Economy
+Professor, International Political Economy

 I teach international political economy courses on international trade and finance, NGOs, China, and wine.
 During the first part of my career at Puget Sound, I built on my PhD research about NGOs and development.
 Since 2013, I developed a new research agenda on the political economy of wine in China, with my wife Cynthia Howson, a Senior Lecturer at the University of Washington Tacoma.
 Our first book, "Adventures on the China Wine Trail: How Farmers, Local Governments, Teachers, and Entrepreneurs Are Rocking the Wine World" is forthcoming in February 2020.